gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

         for task in executor.tasks.iter_mut() {
             task.run();
         }
-        // new: clean up tasks that are done executor.tasks.retain(|task| !task.is_done());
+        // new: clean up tasks that are done (aka retain tasks that are not done) executor.tasks.retain(|task| !task.is_done());
     }
 }